 Tip 1: Consider a Colour Wheel As A Web Design Start

-- Analogous: Picking three colours adjacently placed on wheel
+- Analogous: Picking three colours adjacently placed on the wheel

-- Complementary: Picking colours from opposite ends of wheel
+- Complementary: Picking colours from opposite ends of the wheel

 - Split complementary: Picking colours and using it on any side of the opposite color

 - Double complementary: It is most difficult to crate.
-This idea uses primary colours and complements from both side of oppose colour on the colour wheel.
+This idea uses primary colours and compliments from both sides of opposing colour on the colour wheel.
 It is the best technique to use for tints and tones.